 The Best Factoring Companies for Small Businesses

 A factoring company is a third-party financial institution that offers businesses cash in exchange for ownership of their unpaid, outstanding invoices.
 After this transfer of ownership, the factoring company—also known as an invoice factoring company, an accounts receivable factoring company, or even a factoring receivables company—will typically take over the responsibility of collecting the invoice amount from a business’s customer.
-Thus making invoice factoring distinct from invoice financing.
+Thus making invoice factoring distinct from invoice financing .

 In essence, factoring companies help businesses open up their cash flow while they wait for customers to pay them for their services.
 Therefore, if you’re a B2B business (or any other business that invoices customers) and you need to free up capital held in unpaid invoices, invoice factoring might be the right solution for you.

-We’re here to help.
 In this guide, we’ll break down everything you need to know about invoice factoring—discussing some of the top factoring companies and what they can offer—plus, how to choose the right factoring company for your business.

 How Invoice Factoring Companies Work

-This being said, when working with an invoice factoring company, you “sell” your outstanding invoices to the company in return for an advance of cash—typically around 80% of the value of the invoices.
+When working with an invoice factoring company, you “sell” your outstanding invoices to the company in return for an advance of cash—typically around 80% of the value of the invoices.
 Generally, the factoring company will then take over the collection of your customers’ invoice payments.
 In this way, the company’s ownership of the invoices is what distinguishes invoice factoring vs. invoice financing.

 It’s worth noting, however, that these two terms are often used interchangeably—meaning some factoring companies may not collect the payments directly from your customers, leaving that responsibility to you.